Vietnamese servicemen set off for rescue operations in Turkey

 |

-The enthusiasm and professionalism of the Vietnamese recue forces in Turkey have been highly valued by Turkey as well as other international rescue teams, said Colonel Nguyen Minh Khuong, head of the mission, adding that the team is using specialised equipment from Vietnam and others available in the host locality.
+The enthusiasm and professionalism of the Vietnamese rescue forces in Turkey have been highly valued by Turkey as well as other international rescue teams, said Colonel Nguyen Minh Khuong, head of the mission, adding that the team is using specialized equipment from Vietnam and other available in the host locality.

 This is the first time Vietnam has deployed search and rescue forces in coordination with other countries following a natural disaster.